Raven Forward Air Controllers: Butterflies

 To begin operations, the USAF originally assigned four sergeants from Combat Control Teams in 1963.
 These sergeants turned in their uniforms and military identification and were supplied with false identification so they could work in civilian clothing.
 This process was designed to preserve the fiction of US non-involvement.
 Once "civilianized", these "Butterflies", as they were known, flew in the right (co-pilot's) seat in Air America Helio Couriers and Pilatus Porters.
 They were often accompanied by a Lao or Thai interpreter in the back seat.
 The Air Commando sergeants directed the air strikes according to USAF doctrine, using the radio call sign "Butterfly".

-Two of the Butterfly Air Force combat controllers were Master Sergeant Charles Larimore Jones, soon joined by Technical Sergeant James J. Stanford.
+Two of the Butterfly US Combat Control Teams (CCT) were Master Sergeant Charles Larimore Jones, soon joined by Technical Sergeant James J. Stanford.
 Another of the Butterflies was Major John J. Garrity, Jr., who in future would spend several years as the éminence grise of the US Embassy in Laos.
 They, and their successors, controlled air strikes without notice or objection until General William Momyer discovered that enlisted men were directing air strikes.
 At that point, he ordered their replacement with rated fighter pilots.
 By that time, the number of Butterflies had increased to six.
 In April 1966, General Momyer put an end to both the impromptu efforts to control air strikes and the Butterfly effort.

 Development of rules of engagement by the embassy placed more emphasis on increased control over in-country close air support.
 So did the introduction of an integrated close air support system for Southeast Asia.
-Beginning in April 1966, as part of its effort to better direct air strikes, the USAF installed four tactical air navigation systems in Laos to guide US air strikes.
+Beginning in April 1966, as part of its effort to better direct air strikes, the USAF installed four Tactical air navigation systems in Laos to guide US air strikes.
 One of these was emplaced on a mountain top at Lima Site 85, aimed across the border at Hanoi.

 Ravens

 A successor operation, code-named Palace Dog, began replacing the original Butterfly effort in 1966.
-Central Intelligence Agency agent James William Lair recommended the use of Lao interpreters flying in the rear seat of light aircraft flown by US pilots, thus establishing the Ravens.
+CIA's agent James William Lair recommended the use of Lao interpreters flying in the rear seat of light aircraft flown by US pilots, thus establishing the Ravens.
 The Ravens were fighter pilots in unarmed light aircraft who flew observation missions, marked enemy targets with smoke rockets, directed air strikes onto them, and observed and reported bomb damage assessments post strike.
 They were based in five Lao towns: Vientiane, Luang Prabang, Pakse, Savannakhet, and Long Tieng.